Part 1 of 3. Estimated reading time: 15 minutes. Source, all screenshots: YouTube

 Let alone of everyone else.

-Instead, it’s more pressing to acknowledge how much I’m completely generalizing the male gaze, to which there are more components than simply the gaze of the camera.
-There’s generalizing my sources too, some of whom do acknowledge that the male gaze is but a poor representation of an “average” man’s supposed gaze.
+Instead, it’s more pressing to acknowledge that I too have been guilty of generalizing the male gaze here, to which there are more components than simply the gaze of the camera.
+I’ve been overgeneralizing my sources too, one of whom—unfortunately since lost—was so bold as to point out that the male gaze is but a poor representation of an “average” man’s supposed gaze, and who in reality didn’t exist.

-Yet they also have agendas, as well as word limits.
-Theirs is to draw attention to the grossly underrepresented female gazes.
+Yet my sources also have agendas, as well as word limits.
+Theirs goal is to draw attention to the grossly underrepresented female gazes.
 If nuance on the male gaze gets lost in the process, that’s completely understandable.

 If nuance is so lost that a caricature is put in its place though?
 That men only look, which means women only feel?
 When that’s the fundamental basis of so many commentators’ descriptions of the female gazes, then my own agenda is to challenge theirs with inconvenient examples of men and women not being so different after all.